thecdil/argonaut-project/content/1-meta.md

 These subjects are U of I specific and do not use a controlled vocabulary.
 They should help users discover unique content and topics such as news related to U of I specific organizations, people, and events.
-Subjects should not try to cover everything in the issue, but represent a curated list of the most important and prevalent topics.
+The subjects should not try to cover everything in the issue, but represent a curated list of the most important and prevalent topics.

 {% endcapture %}
 {% include card.md text=subjects header="3.
 Assign Subjects" %}